SWi1/AccelerometerProcessing/README.md

        - *A* indicates Time, MUST be a single letter, an additional if else statement is needed for every one level added to this variable.
 (Script runs on a variable with two levels).
        - *_data.xlsx* as the remaining path name

-  2) Within each Excel file, data contains variable names in the 'Daily' and 'Summary' tabs that match the example input data
+  2) Excel files from ActiGraph follow default exporting parameters.
+Specifically, the data contains 'Daily' and 'Summary' tabs that match the example input data.

 ## Output Files
 Expected output is a csv file where a row represents a participant and columns are accelerometer period summary data.